Bylaws

 Section 1.
 General Powers

 The affairs of the Organization shall be managed by its Board of Directors (“the Board”).
-The Board may adopt policies, authorize contracts, approve budgets, and oversee the Organization’s activities consistent with its charitable purpose.
+The Board may adopt policies, authorize contracts, approve budgets, and oversee the Organization’s activities consistent with its charitable purpose, consistent with its charitable purpose and fiduciary duties under applicable law.

 Section 2.
 Composition & Voting